TrevorZB/MR/README.md

-Efficiently counts numbers of occurences of unique words spanning multiple input txt documents
+Efficiently counts numbers of occurences of unique words spanning multiple input txt documents using threading.